|For updates to this website and Polish Greatness (Blog) click on What's New

 My wife sleeps long and I try to count them all in my mind

-to anybody yet with such great details.
+that to anybody yet with such great details.
 You ask about everything.
 Its your right, but everything awakes again.
-Whe

-haven't idea back then that those killed will never die, that they always be with us.
-Everything happened so quickly.
+Whe haven't idea back then that those killed will never die, that they always be with us.
+Everything happened so

 (Schenk hides his face in hands).

-hands up.
+small hands up.
 We looked at them for few moments until Dirlewaniger came in.
 He ordered to kill them all.
-They shot them
+They

-all, and then they were walking onver their bodies and breaking their little heads with buttstocks.
-Blood streamed on
+shot them all, and then they were walking onver their bodies and breaking their little heads with buttstocks.
+Blood

 Or that Polish women (Schenk doesn't remember which action it was).
 Every time, when we stormed cellars, and